havochvatten/ArcGISConnector-QGIS-Plugin/README.md

 # ArcGIS™ Image Server Connector

 **_UPDATE:_**
 This plugin has been updated to work with QGIS 3!!
-*HOWEVER* there is a bug in QGIS 3 preventing the plugin from reloading raster files: https://issues.qgis.org/issues/20536.
+QGIS 3.6.2 is required due to a bug existing in earlier versions of QGIS 3.
-Until this is fixed the plugin has to delete and add a new layer to show updated images.
-This has tons of unwanted side effects, some which have been fixed.
-Don't expect these layers to work well, especially with other plugins, for the time being.
-It is a known issue that the first time you load an image server for the session that the crs gets messed up, panning or zooming should fix it however.

 ## Summary